adamolnar/Final_Project/MANUAL_TESTING.md

 ---------------------------------------------------------------------------------------------------------

-# Manual Testing for message_to_author.html Template
+# Manual Testing for Send Message to Author Page Template

 ## Test Case ID: TC001

 ### Test Case Title: Template Rendering

-**Test Description:** This test case ensures that the `message_to_author.html` template renders correctly and displays all required elements.
+**Test Description:** This test case ensures that the template renders correctly and displays all required elements.

 ### Preconditions:
 - The Django web application is running.